PelmeenidHapukoorega/Solutions-Architect/AZ-104/01-Prerequisites/Cloud Shell/Lab break fix.md

-## Lab break fix of Cloud Shell
+# Lab break fix of Cloud Shell

-Rules to follow:

-How did i ruin it and how did i fix it?

-The Mistake: What is the most common way to break this? (e.g., "Deleting the storage").
-Write the fix in one sentence.
+# The "I was here" log of mistakes, what went wrong, how i fixed it.